erik-riklund/forma/packages/compiler/README.md

 import { compile } from 'forma-compile';
 ```

-The `compile` API offers two primary methods: `toFunction` and `toString`.
+The `compile` API offers two methods: `toFunction` and `toString`.
 These methods allow you to transform templates into executable render functions or reusable string representations.

 ---